javascript-tutorial/en.javascript.info/2-ui/1-document/06-dom-attributes-and-properties/article.md

 1. `getAttribute('About')` -- the first letter is uppercase here, and in HTML it's all lowercase.
 But that doesn't matter: attribute names are case-insensitive.
 2. We can assign anything to an attribute, but that becomes a string.
 So here we have `"123"` as the value.
-3. All attributes including ones that we set are seen in `innerHTML`.
+3. All attributes including ones that we set are visible in `outerHTML`.
 4. The `attributes` collection is iterable and has all attributes with `name` and `value`.

 ## Property-attribute synchronization